 Metro Cities opposes restoration of the former Market Value Homestead Credit, as reimbursements to local governments were inconsistent, and encourages further study of the exclusion program, with input by city officials, to determine the program's overall efficacy and its effects on local tax bases.
-Due to the recent rapid increase in home values, Metro Cities supports modifications to the homestead market value exclusion program to increase the benefit of the exclusion to qualifying homeowners.
+Due to the recent rapid increase in home values, Metro Cities supported 2023 modifications to the homestead market value exclusion program to increase the benefit of the exclusion to qualifying homeowners and will continue to support future periodic modifications for qualifying homeowners.
 Changes to the homestead market value exclusion should be considered in concert with the impact of the homestead credit refund program.